 With cybercriminal activities perpetually on the rise, cybercrime is one of the most significant challenges that humanity has faced.
 Also, with the trend of hacking, experts predict that this will continue for even more than two decades.
 Cybercrime has become profitable and even more comfortable with the sales of stolen data in the black market.

-Since the use of unknown online currencies as means of payment, these digital currencies are a challenge to track online.
+Since the use of unknown online currencies as a means of payment, these digital currencies are a challenge to track online.
 Cryptocurrencies like Tor and Bitcoin are giving room for cybercriminals to thrive.
 Cybercriminal organizations are growing more tentacles.
 By increasing their scale of operation, the frequency of their attacks is expanding.

 Cost of Damage